ROZALIYA0206/whitepaper/technical.md

 ### 3.2 Validator Weighting

-We anticpate a reputation algorithm to reward validators which are truthful and provide consistant accurate information.
+We anticpate a reputation algorithm to reward validators which are truthful and provide consistent accurate information.
 Validators with a higher reputation will be prioritized to provide data over its weaker brothers.

 Rublix will attempt to provide reputable data on-chain by:

 * Providing agent incentives across the network
 * Incorporating stake disincentives to put a cost on malicious behavior
-* Developing a strong, statistics powered reputation engine which incorporates a degree of machine learning in future iterations
+* Developing a strong, statistics-powered reputation engine which incorporates a degree of machine learning in future iterations
 * Developing a scalable, decentralized reputation scoring system which allows the network to store historically informed reputation scores across all validators, or so that validators are enabled to inquire about reputation information via others which have transacted with the agent in question

 <p align="center">